Robust control: Loop gain and the quality of regulation

 of Harold Black's 1927 invention that revolutionized long distance communications.
 Black, Bode, Nyquist and many of the early founders of the field of control, soon realized the potential tradeoffs between performance in feedback regulation and robustness of stability; high loop gain typically suppresses the effect of external disturbances while at the same time it may destabilize the feedback inter-connection of plant and controller.
-This realization set the stage for the development of the theory of the so-called Classical Control; it mainly entails frequency response methods to navigate between such tradeoffs.
+This realization set the stage for the development of the theory of the so-called classical control; it mainly entails frequency response methods to navigate between such tradeoffs.

-Chief amongst the insightful discoveries of Classical Control in the 1940's, explained in Hendrik Bode's timeless Network Analysis and Feedback Amplifier Design, are the so-called Bode gain-phase relationship and a theorem that the integral of the log sensitivity remains positive.
+Chief amongst the insightful discoveries of classical control in the 1940's, explained in Hendrik Bode's timeless Network Analysis and Feedback Amplifier Design, are the so-called Bode gain-phase relationship and a theorem that the integral of the log sensitivity remains positive.
 These are fundamental conservation laws deeply rooted in analytic function theory.
 They underscored issues that are present in any attempt to shape the loop gain across frequencies to meet specifications.
 Specifically, over frequency bands where disturbance rejection is desirable the gain must be high and, in other frequency bands, where modeling uncertainty is dominant the gain must be low; the phase of the loop transfer function on the other hand, that cannot be independently assigned, dictates stability.

 The wisdom drawn from the theory of modern robust control, according to Karl Johan Åström, is that the designer needs to pay attention to the gang of four transfer functions, namely, the sensitivity function $S = 1/(1+PC)$, the complementary sensitivity $T = PC/(1 + PC)$, the control action $CS$, and $PS$.
 These closed-loop transfer functions prescribe the effect of external disturbances applied at the input and output of the plant, to the same, input and output of the plant.
 A systematic methodology to shape the loop gain across frequencies, as well as the closed loop characteristics of a feedback interconnection of a linear plant and controller, has been the great success of the theory.
-These four transfer functions become key in the McFarlane-Glover design methodology of Hinfinity loop shaping as well as the theory of robustness in the gap metric.
+These four transfer functions become key in the McFarlane-Glover design methodology of H-infinity loop shaping as well as the theory of robustness in the gap metric.